A Fundamental Theorem for the $K$-theory of connective $\mathbb{S}$-algebras: The Fundamental Theorem for simplicial rings

-$g$ takes the first component of $K_n(R)$ to itself in $NK_n^-(R) \x K_n(R)$ and collapses the second component to the basepoint.
+where $h$ denotes a choice of homotopy inverse to the weak equivalence $(u_0,u_0 - u_1)$; this results in a weakly commuting diagram of spaces which becomes strictly commuting upon passage to homotopy groups.
+To the right, $g_*$ is induced by the map of spaces $g$ which takes the first component of $K(R)\times K(R)$ to the corresponding component of $K(R)\x NK^-(R)$ by the identity, and maps the second component to the basepoint.
 On the first component of $K_n(R)\x K_n(R)$, the right square commutes since $j \comp u_0$ takes an $R$-module $P$ to $P\ox_R R[t\inv]$ so the induced map is the basechange map.
 Since $j\comp u_0\simeq j\comp u_1$ by Proposition \ref{j-and-u_i}, the right square also commutes on the right factor of $K_n(R)\x K_n(R)$.
-Therefore the right square commutes on homotopy groups and weakly commutes on the level of spaces.
+Therefore the right square also commutes on homotopy groups and weakly commutes on the level of spaces. .2in

 By construction, the map $K(\cat H_0(\bbP^1(R))) \to K(R[t\inv])$ induces a surjection onto the $K(R)$ summand on homotopy groups.
 The left map in the top sequence maps $K_n(R)$ to the second factor of $K_n(R)\x K_n(R)$.
-Our analysis shows that the long exact sequence on $K$-groups decomposes as the direct sum of the sequence
+Our analysis shows that the long exact sequence on $K$-groups decomposes as the direct sum of the split-short-exact sequences